Go to Top

 Additionally, we aimed to introduce an extra layer of surprise or enhancement to further elevate the system.

 During the creation of documentation for our mobile design system, the team sought to introduce motion elements to enhance the system's appeal.
 However, a lack of motion guidelines for both mobile and desktop apps was noted.
-Consequently, a dedicated team, termed the "Tiger Motion Team," was formed.
+Consequently, a dedicated team, termed the "Tiger Motion Team," which I was a part of, was formed.
 This team's objective was to outline the desired goals for motion integration, ensuring alignment with our design principles and considering any necessary adjustments to these principles.
 After multiple design sessions, we distilled our motion principles to the following four:

 Our customers are knowledgeable and don’t need us to explain every detail of our products and services.
 Motion should be unobtrusive, concise, & exist for a reason.